rtgodwin/rtgodwin.github.io/_docs/prep.md

 > Renaer comes forward, and the Captain seems to recognize him and straighten up a bit.
 "What in Helm's name is going on here?"

 If characters don't answer, Renaer steps forward.

+## Trollskull Alley

+- 45 min walk from Yawing Portal.
+- Deed transferred in courthouse in the Castle Ward, magistrate Kylynne Silmerhelve.
+- As they explore, doors slam open and shut.
+Plate smashes.
+"Closing time" and "last call" in the dust.
+Mug rises from the shelf, and is hurled at you - what do you do?
+- In basement: hear squeek, then SQUEEK.
+5 [Giant rats](https://www.dndbeyond.com/monsters/16891-giant-rat) (deadly for 1 person)